tensorpack/tensorpack/examples/keras/README.md

 collections, which contradicts with tensorpack trainers.
 Therefore Keras support is __experimental__.

-These simple examples can run within tensorpack smoothly, but note that a future version of Keras may break them (unlikely, though).
+These simple examples can run within tensorpack smoothly, but note that a future version of Keras or a complicated model may break them (unlikely, though).